Songsalive! Australia monthly workshops are currently held online on the first Monday of the month from 7-10pm

 Attendees are asked to provide copies of the lyrics to songs submitted to be critiqued.

 Why wait?
 You can join now for $60 for a full years membership.

 Guest Speakers / Presenters

 As often as we can, Songsalive!
-Australia like to invite music industry representatives, especially those whose work interacts with areas pertaining to songwriting, to speak about, present or even host the workshop, with a view to education members as to the machinations of the Australian music industry, its position within the global industry, and how it affects our members.
+Australia like to invite music industry representatives, especially those whose work interacts with areas pertaining to songwriting, to speak about, present or even host the workshop, with a view to educating songwriters as to the machinations of the Australian music industry, its position within the global industry, and how it affects them.

 Our annual songwriting retreat held at a venue in the Blue Mountains.